PM inaugurates nine medical colleges in Uttar Pradesh, says Purvanchal will emerge as medical hub | Politics

 ''The cycle of corruption ran 24 hours but the common families of Purvanchal and Uttar Pradesh got crushed," he said.

+Purvanchal region of Uttar Pradesh refers to the eastern part of the state.

+The prime minister said before Independence and also later no importance was given to basic health facilities and people from towns and villages had to rush to cities to avail medical facilities and noted that dimagi bukhar'' (Acute Encephalitis Syndrome) use to grip the region every year but there was lack of adequate medical facilities in the area.

-Modi said seven years ago the government in Delhi and the one four years ago in Uttar Pradesh did not pay attention to the poor and announced small dispensaries which could never see the light of the day.
+Seven years ago, the government in Delhi and the one four years ago in Uttar Pradesh did not pay attention to the poor and announced small dispensaries which could never see the light of the day but now efforts are being made to improve the health sector due to strong political will power and priority accorded by his government, Modi said.

+Earlier, there was no strategy at the national level to deal with the problem of shortage of doctors, and rules and institutions formed to look after medical education and medical colleges were running as per the old system and also proving to be a hindrance in setting up new medical colleges, he said.

+However, in the past seven years such old arrangements are being changed which were proving to be a hindrance in medical education, he said, adding this can be seen in the increase in the number of medical seats.

+While there were around 90,000 medical seats in different colleges across the country before 2014, 60,000 new ones have been added to it in the past seven years, Modi added.

-Built for Rs 2,329 crore, the medical colleges inaugurated on Monday are located in Siddharthnagar, Etah, Hardoi, Pratapgarh, Fatehpur, Deoria, Ghazipur, Mirzapur, and Jaunpur districts.
+Built at Rs 2,329 crore, the medical colleges inaugurated on Monday are located in Siddharthnagar, Etah, Hardoi, Pratapgarh, Fatehpur, Deoria, Ghazipur, Mirzapur, and Jaunpur districts.

 While eight medical colleges have been sanctioned under a Centrally sponsored scheme for the establishment of new medical colleges attached with district or referral hospitals, the one at Jaunpur has been made functional by the state government through its resources.